salemany/TimePrinter/README.md

-This is a small module in NodeJS, which scans a directory for new files and prints them, on one printer or another depending on the server time.
+This is a small module in NodeJS, which scans a directory for new files filtered by extension, and print them all, on one printer or another depending on the server time.
+After print, move the files to another directory.

 Node-Cron is to scheduler task. pdf-to-printer is to send a file to print.